fltk-rs/fltk-rs/README.md

 ```

 ### Events
 **Event handling must be done after the drawing is done and the main window shown.
-And must be done in fn main()**
+And must be done in the main thread**

 Events can be handled using the set_callback method (as above) or the available fltk::app::set_callback() free function, which will handle the default trigger of each widget(like clicks for buttons):
 ```rust